 Most notably, the West Branch existed for a very short period on Simpson St. Opened in 1975, it closed in 1981 due to low circulation levels.
 Hindsight showed the location being too close to other Library facilities and outside of a busy retail business district made success difficult.
 But to maintain a presence, the Library cooperated in the founding of the Foster Reading Center to continue promoting reading in the neighborhood.
 The Library continues to produce programs and services for all ages at a number of 5th Ward locations.

-The Robert Crown branch will be a visible testament to the Library’s continued exploration of what equitable access to resources means.
+The Robert Crown branch library will be a visible testament to the Library’s continued exploration of what equitable access to resources means.
 A critical feature will be the extended-hour system that will allow Library card holders access to physical materials and computers both before and after regularly staffed hours.
 Also, many programs at Robert Crown will be bi-lingual, laptops and Chromebooks will be available for checkout, and the library will be a point of wi-fi access and digital literacy in the neighborhood.

-Symbolically, the Robert Crown branch makes the new center a truly holistic destination for our entire community.
+Symbolically, the Robert Crown branch library makes the new center a truly holistic destination for our entire community.
 It is a single facility designed for communal meeting, for athletic endeavor, for community connections, and for improving through the various forms of literacy.

 The Library is always evaluating its physical footprint across Evanston.
 What that looks like in generations to come is shaped by budgets, needs and the diverse expectations of this city we serve.